Church of the Mission of France: History

 The Priests of the Mission of France, a religious congregation founded in the 17th century by Saint Vincent de Paul, established a modest presence in Marseille’s galley arsenal district.
 Known today as the Lazarists, the congregation built the church and adjacent buildings between 1648 and 1673 on a site bordered by the streets Tapis-Vert, Rue Thubaneau, Mission de France, and Longue-des-Capucins.
 This construction occurred during the city’s expansion under Louis XIV, overseen by Nicolas Arnoul, who directed the building of new fortifications.

 During the French Revolution, the Mission’s properties were nationalized as biens nationaux.
 From 1791 to 1794, the church served as the first official Protestant temple in Marseille, leased by the Reformed Church of France following the 1787 Edict of Tolerance.
 In 1795, the convent buildings were sold, but the church was retained.

 Jesuit period

 In 1839, two years after assuming the episcopal see of Marseille, Bishop Eugène de Mazenod invited the Jesuits to return to his diocese and entrusted them with the church.
 Between 1841 and 1865, the Jesuits extensively rebuilt the church, connecting its entrance to Rue du Tapis-Vert.
 In 1860, cement worker Désiré Michel designed the church’s distinctive façade, which remains today.
-The high altar was consecrated in September 1864 by Bishop Petagna of Castellamare, and in 1865, the Puget firm from Toulouse installed an organ, with its case designed by Marseille architect and engineer Henry Condamin.
+The high altar was consecrated in September 1864 by Bishop Petagna of Castellammare, and in 1865, the Puget firm from Toulouse installed an organ, with its case designed by Marseille architect and engineer Henry Condamin.

 On 21 January 1861, Jean-François-Régis Barthès, S.J., founder of the Sisters of Our Lady of Compassion, died in one of the Jesuit residence’s rooms.